Miggy Jimenez

-Enriko Mikhail Aguado Jimenez (born January 23, 1999), professionally known as Miggy Jimenez, is a Filipino actor and model best known for his work in Philippine television and independent film.
+Enriko Mikhail "Miggy" Aguado Jimenez (born January 23, 1999) is a Filipino actor and model best known for his work in television and independent films.
 He began his career as a child host on the award-winning educational show Tropang Potchi (2009–2015), later transitioning into acting with roles in popular series such as Once Upon a Kiss (2015), and Senior High (2023–2024).

 Jimenez has also made a mark in cinema with performances in Gameboys: The Movie (2021), Two and One (2022), and Your Mother's Son (2023).

 Early life

 Enriko Mikhail Aguado Jimenez was born on January 23, 1999.
 He began his career at a young age, making his first appearance in the entertainment industry at just two months old.
 He majored in Digital Filmmaking.

 Career

 Jimenez began his career in the entertainment industry at a young age.
 He first gained prominence as a host on the children's show Tropang Potchi on GMA Network, which aired from 2009 to 2015.
 Jimenez, along with his Tropang Potchi co-hosts, won the Best Children Show Host award at both the 27th and 28th PMPC Star Awards for Television.
 He also received the Outstanding Educational Program Host award at the Golden Screen TV Awards alongside co-hosts Miggs Cuaderno and Nomer Limatog.
 During this time, he also appeared in various GMA series such as Genesis, Beautiful Stranger, and Princess in the Palace.

 In 2021, Jimenez portrayed Wesley in the Boys' love web series Gameboys, which was later adapted into a movie and renewed for a second season.
 For his performance in the film, he received a nomination for New Movie Actor of the Year at the 38th PMPC Star Awards for Movies.
 The same year, he portrayed the idealistic Jose Santos in the 2023 Cinemalaya entry Ang Duyan ng Magiting.
 He received the Best Ensemble Performance award at the 19th Cinemalaya Independent Film Festival, along with the rest of the cast.
 He also appeared in the films Kitty K7 and Two and One in 2022.

-In 2023, he played Poch, a school bully with a complicated secret, in the teen mystery series Senior High.
+In 2023, he joined ABS-CBN's Star Magic, expressing his gratitude and excitement for the opportunity: "It is a dream come true"..
+He played Poch, a school bully with a complicated secret, in the teen mystery series Senior High and its sequel High Street.
 His performance earned him the Best Primetime Supporting Actor award at the Platinum Stallion National Media Awards.
 Jimenez also portrayed Oliver in the opening film of the EnlighTEN: The IdeaFirst Film Festival, Your Mother's Son.
 In 2025, he received a nomination for Best Supporting Actor at the 8th EDDY Awards.

-In 2024, Jimenez joined ABS-CBN's Star Magic, expressing his gratitude and excitement for the opportunity: "It is a dream come true".
-Later that year, he reprised his role as Poch in the sequel series High Street.